zesterer/chumsky/README.md

 - Inline mapping to your AST
 - Text-specific parsers for both `u8`s and `char`s
 - Recursive parsers
-- Automatic support for backtracking, allowing the parsing of LL(k) grammars
+- Automatic support for backtracking, allowing parsing of LL(k) grammars
 - Parsing of nesting inputs

 ## What *is* a parser combinator?